sylhare/Type-on-Strap/README.md

 ## For post authors
 To write a new post -
+1. Get a draft of your post in Google doc, and email the lead editors ([Andrey Kurenkov and Michelle Lee](http://ai.stanford.edu/blog/about/)) to get an editor assigned to the draft.
+2. Once you have a draft that is finalized, you need to create a pull request with markdown and images of your post.
+First, fork the repo, clone the fork and pull source branch
-1. install Jekyll
+3. Install Jekyll
-2. Run bundle install in the root dir
+4. Run bundle install in the root dir
-3. Try running serve_jekyll, and go to the link printed in console in browser
+5. Try running serve_jekyll, and go to the link printed in console in browser
-4. If all looks good, go to \_posts and follow examples of prior posts in writing a new one in the right format.
-To convert from Google doc to markdown, you can use [this add-on](https://gsuite.google.com/marketplace/app/docs_to_markdown/700168918607), download as docx and use pandoc, or do it manually.
+6. If all looks good, go to \_posts and follow examples of prior posts in writing a new one in the right format.
+To convert from Google doc to markdown, you can use pandoc [this add-on](https://gsuite.google.com/marketplace/app/docs_to_markdown/700168918607), download as docx and use pandoc, or do it manually.
-5. Once you've written a full draft, send it on to whoever from SAIL blog you are in contact with (one of the editors listed here http://ai.stanford.edu/blog/about/) and it'll go through some editing, and then be released.
+7. Once it all looks good, submit a pull request and email your editor to let them know, and it'll be posted on the site fairly promptly.

 ## For editors